Cornwall Council offer a pre-application advice service.

 - inform Members and the public of a proposal early in the planning process

-- help local councils, developers and offers work together
+- help local councils, developers and officers work together

 - show officers pre-application discussions with a developer